 - Your physical card is stolen.
 This is the scenario most people imagine when they think about credit card fraud.
 Maybe you accidentally leave your credit card at a restaurant, or maybe your wallet or purse is stolen.
 Other times, thieves steal newly issued cards from people's mailboxes.

 - A thief steals the information on your card.
 This can happen when you use your card at a retailer or when you get gas.
 Fraudsters put a device called a "skimmer" over the card reader and wait for you to swipe your card.
 When you do, they get a copy of the information on your card.
-Consider safer alternatives such as using the chip or tap to pay features of your card.
+Consider using safer alternatives on your preferred device, including features like a chip, tap-to-pay or a digital wallet.

 - A criminal takes control of your account.
 Once someone has your personal information, such as your birth date and Social Security number, they can use that information to change your PIN, mailing address and password so they control your account.

 - Your information is obtained through a data breach.
-If a cybercriminal hacks the database of a company that has your personal information on file, they can gain access to all kinds of information, ranging from your name and account number to your card's security code.
+If a cybercriminal hacks the database of a company that has your personal information on file, they can gain access to data ranging from your name and account number to your card's security code.
 This can all happen while your credit card is safely tucked away in your wallet.

 Don't let credit card fraud lead to identity theft.